LoftyLoftyLoftyLoftyLofty/sb_petports/workbench/PETPORTS_HANDOFF_V2.md

 which is 12 every time, so a run with four steered arcs shows one line.
 Do not read the count as attempts.

+### A beached aquatic unit flops, and four things had to change for it to
+`arch.locomotion.beached` -- see also `fact.unit.statemachine`, `arch.pathing.climbsteer`, `fact.pathing.dropfaults`, `arch.locomotion.classes`, `todo.unit.species`

+**BUILT AND VERIFIED IN GAME 2026-09-01**, replacing the backlog entry of the same name.
+An aquatic unit stranded out of water now hops, drops through platforms, and either finds water on its own or is collected by its port after thirty seconds. **THE FLOP ITSELF WAS TWENTY LINES AND EVERYTHING ELSE WAS THE WORK**, exactly as the backlog entry predicted -- it just named the wrong obstacle.

+**FOUR MECHANISMS, AND EVERY ONE OF THEM WAS FOUND BY A FAILED RUN.**

+    detector       petports_outOfMedium, the SAME call the port polls yield          petportsTaskAction.update returns true when beached
+    suppression    petBehavior.run clears the action queue and returns forced pick    self.state.pickState({petportsFlopState = true})

+**THE DETECTOR IS SHARED ON PURPOSE.** `petports_outOfMedium` is what the port's `mediumCheck` already polls, so the flop and the rescue cannot disagree about what beached means.
+It also settles the chassis question for free: `out` is true for an aquatic in air and FALSE for a flyer in air, because the answer is built from `petports_canFly` / `petports_canSwim` rather than from gravity.
+A walker returns `checked = false` and can never enter the state at all.

+**"mixed" IS THE COMMON READING, NOT "air".** Draining water around a unit leaves it straddling the waterline.
+The first build gated the 30-second window on `air` alone and would have given a drained unit the ordinary 10.

+**THE YIELD ALONE DOES NOTHING.** `petBehavior.run` re-queues the held task every tick, so yielding just ends the action and the next tick re-enters it.
+Measured:
+**91 yields in 8 seconds, 80ms apart, flop never reached.**

+**AND SUPPRESSING THE QUEUEING INSIDE run() IS ALSO NOT ENOUGH.**
+`groundPet.querySurroundings` calls `reactTo` for every nearby entity and THEN calls `run()`, and the reactTo handlers queue beg, follow, inspect, eat, play and sleep themselves.
+The queue is already full before `run()` starts.
+Measured:
+**inspectAction re-picked every two seconds through the whole beaching**, so the flop ticked in bursts.
+The fix is to clear `petBehavior.actionQueue` outright.

+**AND AN ACTION ALREADY IN FLIGHT HOLDS THE SLOT REGARDLESS.**
+`groundPet.update` only ticks the plain-state machine when `actionState` is empty, and vanilla's inspect, follow, beg, eat and pounce have no idea beaching exists. `self.actionState.endState()` is the catch-all; it runs the state's own `leavingState`, so a held task still reports through the ordinary path.

+**THE PHYSICS ARE A VANILLA FISH'S, READ OFF `/monsters/fishing/fishingchuckle.monstertype`.**

+    airJumpProfile.jumpSpeed   15.0     the chassis inherits 45
+    airFriction                0.5      the chassis declares 24
+    liquidFriction             1.5      the chassis declares 24
+    flopJumpInterval           0.3-1.5
+    bounceFactor               0.6      from vanilla flopState

+**THIS LANDED ON THE THIRD ATTEMPT AND BOTH MISSES ARE WORTH KEEPING.** Leaving the chassis friction alone braked every hop before it started -- 4 tiles in 17 seconds.
+Zeroing it outright, copying `petportsArcMover`, let the inherited 45 launch fly free and the unit ricocheted **five tiles a hop, between y 1128.8 and 1134.2**.
+Rise scales with the SQUARE of launch speed, so 45 against 15 is nine times the height.
+The fish's numbers sit between the two misses.

+**THE WHOLE airJumpProfile IS PASSED, NOT JUST jumpSpeed**, so no question about how a partial JumpProfile merges. **controlParameters, NOT applyParameters** -- it re-asserts per tick and lapses when the state stops, so there is no persistent override to leak and no cleanup to miss on an abnormal exit.

+**GRAVITY IS TURNED ON, AND THIS IS THE ONE PLACE THAT IS SAFE.** The aquatic chassis is `gravityEnabled` false, and every part of a flop needs gravity.
+The amphibious chassis is described in `arch.locomotion.classes` as "the otter", and it needed no transition code precisely because it never switches gravity at runtime -- `PathFinder:start` reads `baseParameters` and `mustEndOnGround` is captured at `PathMover:new`, so flipping it mid-route corrupts a live plan.
+**THAT OBJECTION DOES NOT APPLY HERE:** a beached unit has yielded its task and has no route.

+**`controlDown` IS KEPT, REVERSING WHAT THE BACKLOG ENTRY SAID.** That entry said "COPY THE JUMP, NOT THE `controlDown`", citing the drop-through fault.
+Water is almost always DOWN from wherever a unit is stranded and a platform between the two is the common case on a base, so a flopper that cannot pass a platform cannot save itself.
+The risk is bounded by the rescue: falling somewhere wrong ends in a re-home, and only one of falling and hovering can end in water.

+**THE RESCUE WAS ALREADY BUILT.** `mediumCheck` polls and re-homes; this adds `MEDIUM_STRIKE_LIMIT_BEACHED` 6 against the ordinary 2, selected on `air` or `mixed`.
+The split is SELF-RESCUE, not severity -- a unit wedged in terrain or sitting in a forbidden liquid has no way out, so making it wait three times as long buys nothing. **VERIFIED: poll 1 of 6 through poll 6 of 6, re-home at thirty seconds, unit back at its port and pathing.**

+**STILL PLACEHOLDER:** the `flopping` animation state exists in all five sheets but aliases the same run strip as everything else, so it reads as walking until real art lands.

 ### The flight trace, and what it is for
 `arch.tooling.flighttrace` -- see also `proc.tooling.instrument`, `arch.pathing.brakelatch`